weweb-assets/ww-checkbox/AI.md

 **IMPORTANT STYLING INSTRUCTIONS:**
 - ALWAYS include the "checked" state in the states array: `"states":[{"id":"checked","label":"checked"}]`
-- ALWAYS use state-based props for visual changes, especially color: `"props":{"default":{"color":"#00000000"},"checked_default":{"color":"#0A89FF"}}`
+- ALWAYS use state-based props for ICON color: `"props":{"default":{"color":"#00000000"},"checked_default":{"color":"#FFFFFF"}}`
+- The color property ONLY affects the icon/checkmark color, NOT the background
-- The default color should typically be transparent (#00000000) or a light gray
+- Default icon color should be transparent (#00000000) to hide the checkmark when unchecked
-- The checked state should have a visible color (e.g., blue #0A89FF)
-- DO NOT rely solely on opacity for visual feedback - always include state-based color changes
+- Checked state icon color should contrast with background (e.g., white #FFFFFF on colored background)
+- Background styling (backgroundColor, border) should be in styles, NOT affected by the color prop
+- DO NOT set icon color the same as background color - the icon needs to be visible when checked

 ***Example:***
 <elements>